Rackhams: History

 In 1851 a new retail drapery business was opened by a partnership formed by William Riddell and Henry Wilkinson at 78 Bull Street, Birmingham, which by 1863 had expanded to a wholesale business based in Temple Row.
 During 1861 two apprentices joined the company, John Rackham and William Matthews who by 1878 had become buyers for the company.
 In 1881 the retail store was transferred into Rackham and Matthews ownership and became Rackham & Co.

 The business was acquired in 1890 by a trader called Charles Richards.
 In 1898 Richards expanded the business into the North Western Arcade and within two years had added a Dressmaking department.
-During 1907 Richards daughter, Hettie married Frank Matthews, the son of former owner William Matthews and one of his workforce, and Matthews was made manager.
+In 1907, Richards's daughter Hettie married Frank Matthews, the son of former owner William Matthews and an employee of the business.
+Matthews was subsequently appointed manager.

 The business was incorporated, along with Richards other business, Beehive a discount clothing warehouse, into Charles Richards Ltd in 1913, with Richards and his two daughters owning a third share.
 In 1914 the frontage on Bull Street was rebuilt and the store had expanded into Temple Row, as well as the Windsor and North Western Arcade.
-During 1921 Frank Matthew was replaced as manager by Richards nephew, Charles Phillips.
+In 1921, Frank Matthew was replaced as manager by Richards's nephew, Charles Phillips.
 Under his management the store was vastly expanded in Temple Row.

 In 1927 Maurice Clutterbuck took charge of the business, but it was struggling due to the economic climate and the store was made available for sale, though no bids were accepted during the 1930s.
 The business took a big hit during World War II when bombs destroyed a third of the store in 1940.